change language:

 The advantage of this Switcher is that the size can be easily adjusted and that a color also shows which choice has been made.
 Because the form also shows that the switcher moves from left to right or vice versa, it provides a pleasant user experience.
 This makes the forms more dynamic.
 However, the Switcher is not a standard form control that can be added.

-However, a Switcher control can be made fairly easily.
+But you can create an Switcher control yourself quite easily.
 This can be done using a Frame control and Label control.
-To do this, first add a new Frame to a form and give it a dark gray background color (e.g. &H00C0C0C0&) and remove the Caption.
+To do this, first add a new Frame to a form and give it a red background color (e.g. &H006666FF&) and remove the Caption.
 Name this frame frSwitcher1.
 Set the width of this frame to 66 and the height to 33.

 Next, in the Frame, place a Label and give that Label a white background color.
 Make sure the caption of the label contains no text.
 Name this label lblSwitcher1.
 For Left and Top set the value 4 and set the width and height to 22.